avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 |image1|

+We can see from the time plot that this time series could probably be described using an additive model, since the random fluctuations in the data are roughly constant in size over time.

 Likewise, to plot the time series of the number of births per month in New York city, we type:

 .. highlight:: r